najlaaAlotaibi/ProjectSoftwareLastUpdate/README.md

 The problem we are facing:
 1- After switching from Figma to Flutter, we can see changes to the page, such as changes to the text and colour of the "UI design."
 (Saturday, April 20)
+2- The site we used to convert figma to flutter is limited.
+It does not contain more than 30 pages, and we need 45 pages.
+(Saturday, April 20)